Crespo-Otero-group/fromage/doc/source/script.rst

 connectivity (say the hydrogens in a methyl group) will have the same value: an average of the three original ones.

-This redistribution may be useful for other applications outside of cryspy, for instance for the assignation of forcefield charges.
+This redistribution may be useful for other applications outside of fromage, for instance for the assignation of forcefield charges.
 To address this, the module ``assign_charges.py`` can be called as a script with as arguments the Gaussian .log file containing the molecular charges, followed by a .xyz file containing